INTERGATE

 How to think about this honestly

 For most families, the right framing for parent visas is a plan made over years, not a search for a pathway that resolves in weeks.
-The four sub-pathways are real options.
-The right one depends on your parents’ ages, your family’s geographic spread, the sponsoring child’s financial position, and how the family weighs queue length against cost.
+All of these sub-pathways are real options.
+The right one depends on your parents’ ages, whether they are onshore or offshore, your family’s geographic spread, the sponsoring child’s financial position, and how the family weighs queue length against cost.

 The most useful first step is a realistic picture of where your family stands: whether the balance-of-family test is met, which streams are open, and what the current queue and cost landscape actually looks like for your situation.
 A ten-minute eligibility check gives you a first read.
 A consultation call lets us work through the detail together and help you build a sequence of decisions you can make one at a time.